emmastrand/Kenya_SamakiSalama/FishLandings/scripts/Analysis.md

 - Modified traps had a significantly higher total catch per trap set.
 This pattern holds for all landing sites and individual fisherman (it does not appear that either of those variables influence this result).
-- Unmodified traps had a significantly higher weight in grams per trap set.
+- There is no significant difference in weight in grams per trap set.
 This pattern holds for all individual fisherman, but Mayungu landing site might drive this result more than the other sites.
 - *insert statement about grams per trap vs catch per trap and trap type. finish stats below for this.*